One man. Assassin. Caster. A new world. And a Game that is brutal as it is complex.

 Join Michael on his epic adventure as he deals with the Game’s challenges, the machinations of the Powers, and the ambitions of his fellow players.

 Please note that the full story is currently available on royalroad.com.
-But if you are interested in reading the ebook version, you can download the full story on amazon.
+But if you are interested in reading the ebook version, you can find the story on amazon too.

 Book 1: The Grand Game: here.